PCsXcetra/DerbyCon-2019Files/README.md

 You can view the blogpost that these tools go with here https://pcsxcetrasupport3.wordpress.com/2019/07/07/those-pesky-powershell-shellcodes-and-how-to-understand-them/

 Blog post using these tools for decoding multi rounds of Shikata Ga Nai encoding https://pcsxcetrasupport3.wordpress.com/2020/02/25/more-adventures-with-shell-code-and-the-shikata-ga-nai-encoder/

+2021-03-13 Added experimental tool to build hashses based on api name and dll name.
+May still have some errors.